L5 to S1 annular tear

 An L5 to S1 annular tear is a very common condition and the symptoms of pain can often be treated successfully through a regimen of conservative techniques.
 Some examples of effective symptom remedies include:

 - Muscle relaxants

 - Epidural injections

-In the event that nonsurgical treatments prove ineffective, your doctor may recommend surgery to treat your L5/S1 annular tear.
-If this is your situation, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient endoscopic procedures can help you recover spinal health without classical open spine surgery. .
+If conservative treatments prove to be ineffective for you, your doctor may recommend surgery to treat your L5 to S1 annular tear.
+If this is your situation, contact Laser Spine Institute to learn how one of our minimally invasive procedures can help you find relief from neck and back pain without the need for traditional open spine surgery.